Dhesika-24/RetailPulse-AI./VALIDATION.md

 * Stockouts alone contribute to nearly $1 trillion in lost retail sales every year.
 * Around 69% of customers switch to competitors when products are unavailable.

+## Evidence the Pain Is Real

+Retail inventory problems are a major challenge worldwide.
+Studies estimate that retailers lose approximately **$1.7 trillion annually** due to stockouts, overstocking, and inventory inaccuracies.

+Small businesses are especially affected, with **95% reporting inventory management challenges**.
+When products are unavailable, nearly **69% of customers switch to competitors**, leading to lost sales and reduced customer loyalty.

+In India alone, millions of small retailers and over **12 million kirana stores** face these challenges daily.
+Poor inventory visibility and delayed decision-making continue to impact revenue, profitability, and business growth.

+These statistics show that the problem is real, widespread, and financially significant, making it an important opportunity for innovation.